hubertli1991/Picturegram/PROPOSAL_README.md

     - Fetch all comments
     - Fetch all likes
   - Create picture
-  - Delete picture
-    - Delete all comments
-    - Delete all likes
 - API Response
   - Receive all pictures
   - Receive single picture
     - Receive all comments
-    - Receive all likes
   - Receive Created Picture
-  - Receive Deleted Picture
-    - Receive deleted comments
-    - Receive deleted likes
 - Store Listeners
     - Picture Index listens for when pictures are created or destroyed
-    - Picture Details listens for when comment store or like store are altered
+    - Picture Details listens for when comment store is altered

 ####Home Page (very similar to other user page Flux)
 - API Request
   - Fetch all pictures
   - Fetch single picture
     - Fetch all comments
-    - Fetch all likes
 - API Response
   - Receive all pictures
   - Receive single picture
-    - Receive all comments
     - Receive all likes
 - Store Listeners
   - Picture Index listens for when pictures are created or destroyed
-  - Picture Details listens for when comment store or like store are altered
+  - Picture Details listens for when comment store is altered

 ##Schema